Barcode vs QR Code 101: The Ultimate Head to Head | QR.io Blog

 What is a Barcode

-According to Denzo Wave, a barcode is a machine-readable representation of numerals and characters.
-It comprises bars and spaces of varying widths that can be read with optical barcode readers.
+According to Denzo Wave, a barcode —not “bar code”— is a machine-readable representation of numerals and characters.
+It comprises parallel lines of varying widths that can be read with optical barcode readers.

 Joe Woodland invented the barcode in the early 1950s and it was based on Morse code.
 Ever since it flooded nearly every aspect of industry and modern life.
 It’s used as a control and identification method for products.